-Another category is the gaming laptops that will run the latest AAA gaming without any lag.
+Another category is the gaming laptops that will run the latest AAA gaming without lag.
 They come with the current hardware specs available in the market.

 But, many times, consumers get confused when it comes to selecting the right for their needs.
 Should you opt for the gaming laptop for doing professional work than the professional device?
-In any case, they all come with the advanced and thus can handle any workload.
+In any case, they all come with advanced and thus can handle any workload.

 Whereas gaming laptops can take on intensive workloads, there’re several reasons why they are not appropriate for professional work.
 Let us know the difference between a workstation laptop vs gaming laptop in this post.